-With strong writing skills, your child will have an edge in every academic subject and beyond.
+With strong and creative writing skills, your child will have an edge in every academic topic and beyond, starting with primary school.

 To bolster your child’s enjoyment in writing and to give him/her the ability to write captivating compositions, here are some creative writing topics for your primary 3 child to try at home.

 Write about a character who has to overcome his or her fear of something (e.g. water, big dogs, making new friends in a new school, riding the MRT alone for the first time, etc).

 What did he or she do to be brave?